Dionstef/Ackerman-funtion/README.md

 # Ackerman-funtion
-This is a recursive implementation of the ackerman’s function which is defined as:
+This is a recursive implementation of the ackerman’s function, which is defined as:

 if m and n are integers, where n >=0 and m >=0, then ack(m,n) = n+1, if m == 0;